sylvaticus/BDisposal.jl/docs/src/index.md

 Welcome to the documentation for the [_Non parametric productivity analysis under the B-disposal assumption_](https://github.com/sylvaticus/BDisposal.jl) package.

+Note: Just testing the documentation system for now.
+Real documentation will be added soon.

 ## Installation

 Until the BDisposal package will be registered, please use: